dsteinberg/libcluster/README.md

 Look at the `libclusterpy` docstrings for more help on usage, and the `testapi.py` script in the `python` directory for more usage examples.

+**NOTE** if you get the following message when importing libclusterpy:

+    ImportError: /lib64/libboost_python.so.1.54.0: undefined symbol: PyClass_Type

+Make sure you have `boost-python3` installed!

 MATLAB INTERFACE